-4.11 Surface Water/Leachate Management
+4.10 Surface Water/Leachate Management

 The MRF building will include impermeable flooring draining to a sealed drainage system.
-Any potential process water generated within the MRF building is collected by the building's impermeable surface and contained within the MRF drainage system and dirty water tank, although very limited process water or leachate is expected.
-This water is held in the dirty water tank prior to being taken off site for disposal at a suitably permitted facility and will be of a suitable size and standard to meet the requirements specified in the Fire Prevention Plan Guidance.
+Any potential process water generated within the MRF building is collected by the building's impermeable surface and contained within the MRF drainage system although very limited process water or leachate is expected.

-4.12 Housekeeping
+4.11 Housekeeping